Josh Jackson Is a Great Fit for the Seattle Seahawks

 He sticks to his man well and does a good job shadowing them and positioning himself well in order to make a play.
 He does occasionally get beat when he tries to flip around and adjust to a stop or a change in direction in a route, but his awareness, speed, and length allow him to recover well and it’s not usually a problem.

 As far as weaknesses go, he is a very poor tackler in the open field.
 It’s hard to know if he has the desire to do the “dirty work” of tackling and is more concerned with making the flashy play, or if he just lacks the fundamentals to make these kinds of tackles.
-Either way, Pete Carroll is the perfect coach to fix this problem.
-Carroll hammers home fundamentals and the team dynamic doesn’t allow anyone to not do their part.
-Jackson would either adjust to make the plays he needs to be making, or learn the skills quickly in Seattle.
-Especially with vets like Earl Thomas, Kam Chancellor (assuming he’s around for 2018), and Shaquill Griffin on the roster.
+But either way, Pete Carroll is the perfect coach to fix this problem.
+Pete hammers home fundamentals and the team dynamic doesn’t allow anyone to not do their part.
+So he would either adjust to make the plays he needs to be making, or learn the skills he would need to do so very quickly in Seattle.
+Especially with vets like Earl Thomas (assuming he’s not traded), Kam Chancellor (assuming he’s not cut or too injured to continue playing), and Shaquill Griffin who turned out to be a very solid addition to the team last season.

-Another criticism is that he can be beat by quickness in press coverage..
+Another criticism is that when he plays press or near the line of scrimmage, receivers with quick feet movements tend to cause him to hesitate.
 This would be a huge problem in the NFL, but once again Seattle would be the perfect place to overcome this issue.
-Doug Baldwin is one of the best receivers in the league at the line of scrimmage, so he would be able to work on this in practice every day.
+Doug Baldwin is one of the best receivers in the league at the line of scrimmage, so he would be able to work on this in practice often.

 Overall, Jackson is one of the best players at the position.
 And despite some rough edges, he would be a perfect much-needed addition to the Seahawks secondary.
 They need all the help they can get there now with Richard Sherman no longer there and DeShawn Shead signing with the Detroit Lions.
 Here’s to hoping he’s wearing Seahawks colors next season.